phaze-the-dumb/Phaze-Docs/beatsaber-modding/home.md

-# Welcome to my beatsaber modding guide for oculus quest
+# Welcome to my beatsaber modding guide for meta quest

 This guide is aimed at beginners, If you already know alot about c++ you should check out